jarokaz/merlin-on-vertex/README.md

 We assume that users of this repository have practical experience with both *NVIDIA Merlin* and *Vertex AI*.
 If you are unfamiliar with some of the core concepts or technologies used in this repo we recommend referring to  [NVIDIA Merlin](https://developer.nvidia.com/nvidia-merlin) and [Vertex AI](https://cloud.google.com/vertex-ai) documentation.

-The dataset used by all samples in this repo is [Criteo](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/) provided by [The Criteo AI Lab](https://ailab.criteo.com/about-us/).
+The dataset used by all samples in this repo is [Criteo 1TB Click Logs dataset](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/) provided by [The Criteo AI Lab](https://ailab.criteo.com/about-us/).